-The Grip Pod System (GPS) is a versatile accessory that has become a staple for armed forces the world over.
+The Grip Pod System (GPS) is a versatile AR accessory that has become a staple for armed forces the world over.
 Imagine having a bipod ready to use with the simple push of a button.
-No minute long preparations and no entangling involved.
+No minute-long preparations and no entangling involved.
 This system allows operators to have that weapon functionality plus more.
 Doubling as a vertical foregrip, the Grip Pod offers stability even when the bipod is not employed in the regular CQB position.
 Within seconds when lying down into the prone position, operators can have the two legs of the bipod deployed and instantly improve their aim accuracy and stability.
-There is no need to clip on the bipod manually, losing precious time and effort, since the system is already integrated onto the weapon at all times and ready when needed at the push of a button.
+There is no need to clip on the bipod manually, losing precious time and effort, since the system is already integrated into the weapon at all times and ready when needed at the push of a button.
 The Grip Pod is made out of aerospace materials, offering durability and strength amazingly.

 For many years, Picatinny rails were considered arguably the best way to attach new features to a rifle.
 However, the space they took up as well as their weight has always been an issue.
 Also, it is desirable in competition shooting to have both a bipod and a vertical foregrip on the rifle as each adds to the accuracy in both long and short-range shooting.
 However, having both on a rifle can be somewhat clunky as the functions may get in the way of each other.